raghav-rajyash/Analysis-of-Forbes-Billionaires-Dataset/README.md

 5.To extract billionaire statistics for India and China, such as the youngest Indian billionaires and the richest Chinese billionaire.

 # Technologies Used

 Python: The core programming language for data analysis.

-Pandas: Used for data manipulation, reading CSV files, and performing statistical operations.=
+Pandas: Used for data manipulation, reading CSV files, and performing statistical operations.

 NumPy: Used for numerical computations.

 Jupyter Notebook: The interactive environment used for writing and executing code.

 # Dataset
 The dataset used in this project contains information on billionaires, including:
-Name
+Name,
-Net Worth
+Net Worth,
-Industry
+Industry,
-Country
+Country,
-Age
+Age,

 # Key Analysis Steps
 Data Importing: